EmployeeIssues.comU.S. Employee Rights in Plain English

 Hostile Work Environment Definition

-All sorts of things can create what employees deem to be a "hostile work environment".
+All sorts of behavior can create what employees deem to be a "hostile work environment".
 But, in the legal sense, a hostile work environment is caused by unwelcome conduct in the workplace, in the form of discriminatory harassment toward one or more employees.

 Other names for a hostile work environment include intimidating work environment, offensive work environment, abusive work environment and hostile workplace.

-The harassing workplace bully might be an employee, such as a bad boss or coworker, or even a non-employee, such as a client or independent contractor.
+The harassing workplace bully might be an employee, such as a bad boss or coworker, or even a non-employee such as a client or independent contractor.

 But who the workplace bully is doesn't matter as much in the legal sense, as does the fact that he or she is creating an intimidating, offensive, abusive or hostile work environment through discriminatory workplace harassment.